pmdevita/XPS15-7590-Hackintosh/README.md

 * Trackpad/Keyboard with gestures/shortcuts
 * Brightness keys

+If these things are not working for you then open an issue.

 ### Not working

 * HDMI/USB-C video out (see notes)

+If you have any info on how to fix this, open an issue.

 ### Will never work